A practical guide to types, materials and choosing the right weight

 - Less stable for push-ups or renegade rows if the base is very soft

-Adjustable Kettlebells — Space-Saving Convenience
+Adjustable Kettlebells: Space-Saving Convenience and Trade-Offs

 Adjustable kettlebells let you change weight by adding or removing plates, turning a dial, or swapping shells.
 One unit covers a range that might otherwise need four or five separate bells.